IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 Finally, I&rsquo;ll cover some of the changes I would make to an array language like J if I were designing my own.

 This article contains some moderately complex J code.
-It isn&rsquo;t too important to understand to get the points in the article &mdash; feel free to skim over it as it comes up.
+It isn&rsquo;t too important to understand to get the points in the article&mdash;feel free to skim over it as it comes up.
 I&rsquo;ve provided surface-level explanations but refrained from digressing too far to fully explore the way the code works.

 If you want to follow along with any of the examples, you may find the following useful:

 - [NuVoc][nuvoc], the glossary of J vocabulary
 - [J download][J-download], for installing yourself
-- [J online][J-online], to just try out small snippets &mdash; follow along!
+- [J online][J-online], to just try out small snippets&mdash;follow along!

 ## Why did I start writing J?